-The Mac Studio M3 Ultra (model number Mac15,14) in the Geekbench 6 test has a 32-core CPU and up to 256 GB of Unified Memory.
+The Mac Studio M3 Ultra (model number Mac15,14) in the Geekbench 6 test boasts a 32-core CPU and up to 256 GB of Unified Memory.
 The specific results show a single-core performance score of 3,221 and a multi-core score of 27,749.

 Is the M3 Ultra chip considered a step backward for Apple?

-PHOTO: GSMARENA SCREENSHOT
+PHOTO: SCREENSHOT FROM GSMARENA

 Source: https://thanhnien.vn/diem-benchmark-gay-bat-ngo-cua-chip-m3-ultra-185250308141247458.htm